laurenpenn/Website/plugins/jetpack/readme.txt

 * A widget for displaying recent tweets.
 Previously provided by [Wickett Twitter Widget](http://wordpress.org/extend/plugins/wickett-twitter-widget/)
 * Your readers can easily share your posts via email or their favorite social networks.
 Previously provided by the [Sharedaddy](http://wordpress.org/extend/plugins/sharedaddy/) WordPress plugin.
 * Your writing will improve thanks to After the Deadline, an artificial intelligence based spell, style, and grammar checker.
 Previously provided by the [After the Deadline](http://wordpress.org/extend/plugins/after-the-deadline/) WordPress plugin.
+* With Carousel active, any standard WordPress galleries you have embedded in posts or pages will launch a gorgeous full-screen photo browsing experience with comments and EXIF metadata.
+* A CSS editor that lets you customize your site design without modifying your theme.
 * and *many* more to come!

 Note: The stats portion of Jetpack uses Quantcast to enhance its data.